netham45/screamrouter/readme.md

 ### Server Configuration

-The server configuration holds the port for the API to listen on and the port for the recevier to receive audio frames on
+The server configuration holds the port for the API to listen on and the port for the recevier to receive audio frames on.
+These options can only be edited in the YAML.

 Example YAML block: